Project title: Policy and Legal Advice Centre (PLAC III), Serbia

 • A Final Mission Report prepared in the agreed quality shall be submitted to the Team Leader of the Project for review, comments and final approval;

-• The reports shall be signed by the SNKE and the Team Leader, responsible for endorsing the reports;
+• The reports shall be signed by the JNKE and the Team Leader, responsible for endorsing the reports;

 • The reports and all prepared documents shall be submitted in a hard copy and electronic version to the Team Leader of the Project.